twisted/twisted/docs/development/review-process.rst

 * **Note**: For security issues, see :doc:`Security </security>`.
 * Create a GitHub Pull request
 * Write a comment or PR description with any relevant information for the reviewer.
+* Make sure the existing automated tests and checks pass.
+* If there are regressions for the benchmark tests, evaluate why they occurred.
+If there are regressions, add a comment to justify why the regression should be accepted.
+The current benchmark tests are not perfect, and sometimes you might get false positives.
+  This is ok and they should be ignored.
 * Once the PR is ready for review, leave a separate comment on that PR containing the text `please review`.
   This will trigger the review process and will notify the review team.